DevAlves1993/AndroidOSms/README.md

 Take care to put your emulator per hour to indicate on your PC or MAC.

 ## Authors and Contributors
-In 2015, Amani Christian Cyrille Alves (@DevAlves1993) founded OSmsAndroid.
+In 2015, Amani Christian Cyrille Alves (@DevAlves1993) founded AndroidOSms.

 ##Contacts